-An Advisory Committee is established by the student in consultation with the supervisor.
-The supervisor is the chair of the committee.
-At least one member of the Program Committee is included on each Advisory Committee.
+An advisory committee is established by the student in consultation with the supervisor.
+At least one member of the Program Committee is included on each advisory committee and will act as the committee chair.
 At least two other members are chosen for their expertise in an area related to the proposed research topic.
 Appropriate experts from outside the Neuroscience Program and Western University may be included.

 Progress report outline: